LUMII-Syslab/viziquer/doc/demo/schema-diagrams/README.md

 There are ways of installing ViziQuer locally, e.g. as a part of the [ViziQuer Tools]() container system, as well.
 The local installation currently is required, if you want to work with a data set not available on the [Playground](https://viziquer.app).
-The following walk-through applies to the locally created ViziQuer instances, as well.
+The following walk-through applies to the locally created ViziQuer instances, as well (in the context of locally available data schemas).

-Further information on getting started with ViziQuer is in [ViziQuer wiki](https://github.com/LUMII-Syslab/viziquer/wiki).
+Additional information on working with ViziQuer is in [ViziQuer wiki](https://github.com/LUMII-Syslab/viziquer/wiki).

 ## Accessing ViziQuer